Highly Accurate Quantum Chemical Property Prediction with Uni-Mol+: Method

 \subsection{Model Training}

-In the field of DFT geometry optimization or Molecular Dynamics simulations, a conformation is usually optimized through a step-by-step process, resulting in a trajectory of conformations.
-However, saving such a trajectory can be expensive, and publicly available datasets often only provide the optimized equilibrium conformations generated by DFT.
-The provision of a trajectory for training purposes would greatly facilitate the learning of conformation optimization, as intermediate states can be used to guide the model's training.

-To address this issue, we propose a novel approach \emph{linear trajectory injection} (LTI), which generates a pseudo trajectory and samples a random conformation from it as the model input during training.
-This approach allows us to use a set of equilibrium conformations generated by DFT as a reference for training, which is much more efficient than using full trajectories.
-Specifically, we adopt the assumption that the trajectory from a cheap conformation $\bm{r}$ to a target DFT conformation $\bm{\bar{r}}$ is a linear process.
-To sample an intermediate conformation along this trajectory, we employ the following sampling method:
+In DFT conformation optimization or Molecular Dynamics simulations, a conformation is optimized step-by-step, resulting in a trajectory from a raw conformation to the equilibrium conformation in Euclidean space.
+However, saving such a trajectory can be expensive, and publicly available datasets usually provide the equilibrium conformations only.
+Providing a trajectory would be beneficial as intermediate states can be used as data augmentation to guide the model's training.
+Inspired by this, we propose a novel training approach, which generates a pseudo trajectory first, samples a conformation from it, and uses the sampled conformation as input to predict the equilibrium conformation.
+This approach allows us to better exploit the information in the molecular data, which we found can greatly improve the model's performance.
+Specifically, we assume that the trajectory from a raw conformation $\bm{r}^{\text{init}}$ to a target equilibrium conformation $\bm{r}^{\text{tgt}}$ is a linear process.
+We generate an intermediate conformation along this trajectory via noisy interpolation, i.e.,

-where scalar $q$ is a sampling factor that ranges from 0 to 1.
-The intermediate conformation $\bm{r}^{(0)}$ is obtained by applying $q$ to the cheap conformation and $(1-q)$ to the target DFT conformation, with the addition of Gaussian noise $\bm{c} \in \mathbb{R}^{n \times 3}$, which has a mean of 0 and standard deviation $\upsilon$ (a hyper-parameter).
-During inference, the sampling factor $q$ is fixed to 1 because the target DFT conformation is unknown.
-During training, we can design a sampling strategy for $q$.

-By utilizing randomly sampled $q$ and noise $\bm{c}$, an extensive range of input conformations $\bm{r}^{(0)}$ can be obtained, which serves as an effective data augmentation.
-Furthermore, training from an intermediate point in the pseudo trajectory streamlines the process towards achieving the DFT equilibrium conformation.
-Additionally, through iterative optimization, the model can progressively approach the target DFT equilibrium conformation along the trajectory.

-The model takes $\bm{r}^{(0)}$ as input and generates $\bm{r}^{(R)}$ after $R$ iterations.
-The loss function for 3D conformation prediction is defined as follows:

-where $\bm{d}_{ij}^{(R)}$ measures the distance between atoms $i$ and $j$ in the predicted conformation $\bm{r}^{(R)}$, $\bm{\bar{d}}_{ij}$ is the corresponding distance in the ground truth conformation $\bm{\bar{r}}$, and $\gamma_{\text{coord}}$ and $\gamma_{\text{dist}}$ are hyperparameters that control the weight of the coordinate loss and the distance loss, respectively.
-Notably, the loss is only calculated based on the last iteration, despite the fact that there are $R$ iterations.
-The gradients are backpropagated through all iterations via $\bm{r}^{(i)}$.

-Similar to Graphormer~\cite{ying2021transformers}, a virtual atom (node), which connects to all atoms, is used to represent the whole molecule.
-The quantum property is predicted based on the atom representation of the virtual atom, and L1 loss is used for the training.
-For the conformation learning, we include an additional regularization loss, which limits the global movement of the whole molecule to zero.